kenwheeler/mcfly/README.md

 *What is McFly?*

 When writing ReactJS apps, it is enormously helpful to use Facebook's Flux architecture.
 It truly complements ReactJS' unidirectional data flow model.
 Facebook's Flux library provides a Dispatcher, and some examples of how to write Actions and Stores.
+However, there are no helpers for Action & Store creation, and Stores require 3rd part eventing.

-McFly is a library that glues all of this together, and creates easy to use factories for the other two parts of Flux.
+McFly is a library that provides all 3 components of Flux architecture, using Facebook's Dispatcher, and providing factories for Actions & Stores.

 ###Dispatcher